- Lake Tahoe is the clearest lake in the United States and also North America’s largest alpine lake in the Sierra Nevada mountains.

 There are 14 lakes in Michigan with the same river attached to them.
 This string of lakes is known as the Chain of Lakes.
 Their turquoise waters are reminiscent of the Caribbean.

 Elevated copper levels may be disrupting the reproductive cycle of some fish in Torch Lake.
-The lake is home to coldwater species you’d find in similar lakes.
+The lake which has a depth of 285.4 feet, is home to coldwater species you’d find in similar lakes.
 Lake trout, lake whitefish, and deep-water sculpins are a few examples.

 Lake herring and lake whitefish were studied during the winter when the lake is iced over.
 Their feeding behaviors hadn’t been observed before, and the crystal-clear waters of the lake afforded the chance.